ReubenAbrams/Chrubix/README.md

 QUICK START

 If you don't own an ARM-based Chromebook, buy one.
 If you already own one, follow these simple instructions.

 1 Enter Developer Mode.
+* Make sure your laptop is OFF.
-* Turn your laptop off.
-While holding the ESC and Refresh keys down, press the Power key.
+* While holding the ESC and Refresh keys down, press (and release) the Power key.
+* Count to 10.
-* The system will reboot and show the Recovery Mode screen.
-Press Control-D.
+* Press Control-D.
-* The system will boot and ask you to confirm.
-Press <Enter>.
-* At the next power-on screen, press Control-D.
-* Wait for 5-10 minutes while the laptop enters Developer Mode.
+* Press Enter.
+* Walk away.
+Come back in 10 minutes.

 2 Log into ChromeOS.
 * At the power-on screen, press Control-D.